openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 #### dependency

 The adapter also needs a Bank extension.
-So confgureDao will fail if no bank extension is found.
+So `confgureDao` will fail if no bank extension is found.

 ### function onboard(DaoRegistry dao, bytes32 proposalId, address payable applicant, address tokenToMint, uint256 tokenAmount)

 Onboard submits the proposal but does not sponsor it yet.
 This is why anyone can call this function.

 **tokenAmount** is only relevant if you send ERC-20 tokens.
-If the payment is done directly in ETH, msg.value is being taken into account and the value passed is irrelevant.
+If the payment is done directly in ETH, `msg.value` is being taken into account and the value passed is irrelevant.

-The tokens are then kept into escrow into the adapter and a proposal is being created.
+The tokens are then kept into escrow in the adapter and a proposal is created.

 If the amount sent is not a multiple of sharesPerChunk, the remainder is sent back to the proposer.

-this function uses **\_submitMembershipProposal** to create the proposal
+This function uses **\_submitMembershipProposal** to create the proposal.

 ### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data)

+### function \_sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes memory data, address sponsoredBy, IVoting votingContract)

 This function can only be called by an active member.

 This starts a vote on the proposal to onboard a new member.

-**dao.sponsorProposal(proposalId)** checks already that the proposal has not been sponsored yet
+**dao.sponsorProposal(proposalId, sponsoredBy)** checks already that the proposal has not been sponsored yet

 **voting.startNewVotingForProposal(dao, proposalId, data)** starts the vote process

 ### function cancelProposal(DaoRegistry dao, bytes32 proposalId)

-If a proposal exists but has not been sponsored yet or processed yet, you can cancel it.
+If a proposal exists but has not been sponsored yet or processed yet, the proposer can cancel it.
 Only the proposer can cancel a proposal.

 If the proposal is cancelled, it is marked as processed and the tribute is refunded back to the proposer.